busovilya/jooble-ir-2018-rock/README.md

 Return:
 - documents - dictionary with docID's and snippets.

-# Service ReverseIndex : executes search by term in inverted index.
+# Service Indexer : executes search by term in inverted index.
 Port: 13538

 Input: